 Important Fair Pass Information: Your member and leader passes will NOT get you into the Cumberland Fair

 Anyone 12 and under is admitted free and will not need to show a pass to get into the fair.
 If you are age 13 through 18 as of January 1 and are entering exhibits at the fair you will be using passes provided by the fair.
-4-H members and leaders with livestock entries should visit the livestock superintendent’s office on Saturday, September 23 for gate passes.
-4-H members and leaders with projects in the 4-H Exhibit Hall should see Sara Conant on Saturday, September 22 in the 4-H Exhibit Hall 9:00 – 12:00 or can call or email Sara in the two weeks prior to the fair to arrange for pick up in the office or mailing of passes.
+4-H members and leaders with livestock entries should visit the livestock superintendent’s office on Saturday, September 22 for gate passes.
+4-H members and leaders with projects in the 4-H Exhibit Hall should see Sara Conant on either Friday, September 20, 10:00 – 11:00AM, OR Saturday, September 21,9:00 – 11:00AM, or can call or email Sara in the two weeks prior to the fair to arrange for pick up in the office or mailing of passes.
 4-H Dog Show participants will have their passes mailed to them.
-4-H Horse Show participants can pick up passes at the Horse Show Booth at the Riding Arena upon arrival.

-Club Start-Up Packets for the new 4-H year will be available for leaders to pick up at the 4-H Exhibit Hall starting Saturday, September 22nd from 9:00 A.M. – 12:00 P.M.
-They may also be picked up at the 4-H Exhibit Hall daily until Sunday, October 1st at 11:00 A.M.
+Club Start-Up Packets for the new 4-H year will be available for leaders to pick up at the 4-H Exhibit Hall starting Friday, September 20th at 10:00AM.
+They may also be picked up at the 4-H Exhibit Hall daily until Sunday, September 29th, at 11:00 A.M.